 - Introduction of re-skilling funds for retrenched employees.

 - Provision for Social Security Fund for unorganized workers.

 - Provision of gratuity on completion of one-year service as against 5 years.

 Agriculture Marketing Reforms to provide choices to farmers

-- Now, farmers are bound to sell agriculture produce only to licensees in APMCs.
+- Now, farmers are bound to sell agricultural produce only to licensees in APMCs.

 - A law will be formulated to provide choices to farmers to sell produce at an attractive price and enable barrier-free inter-state trade.

 - The legal framework will be created towards contract farming and enable farmers to engage with processors, aggregators, large retailers, exporters in a fair and transparent manner.